Guide your poems into print with Primers!

 Eligibility:

-- This opportunity is open to anyone aged 18 or over (at the time of submitting their poems) and who is resident in the UK.
+- This opportunity is open to anyone aged 18 or over and resident in the UK.

 - Primers is open to poets who have not yet published a full-length collection of poems in the UK.
 We define a full-length collection as any collection of poems of more than 40 pages total.
 Previous publication in a pamphlet(s) of less than 40 pages is allowable.